Formulating a Charitable Giving Strategy with Tax Efficiency in Mind (Part 1)

 We hope you have found this information helpful as you begin to design your charitable giving strategy.
 In our upcoming second part of this series, we will discuss the optimal structure for donations by exploring donor-advised funds, private foundations, and qualified charitable distributions.
 Additionally, we will look at key considerations when determining which assets to give to charity and the timing of those contributions.
 These factors will be considered with an eye to improving tax efficiency and thereby maximizing the after-tax impact of your charitable giving.

-For more information, complete the form below.
+Questions about this post?
+Please complete the form below.